+5.3.
 Internal Controls

-- (i) Ensure the company's internal control environment is effective; - Evaluate the adequacy and effectiveness of the Company's administrative, operating and accounting policies through active communication with senior management, the external auditor and monitoring managements responses and actions to correct any noted deficiencies; and

-Review the Company's potential exposure to fraud
+- (i) Ensure that Top Energy 's internal control environment is effective; - (ii) Evaluate the adequacy and effectiveness of the Company's administrative, operating and accounting policies through active communication with senior management, the external auditor and monitoring managements responses and actions to correct any noted deficiencies; and - (iii) Review Top Energy's potential exposure to fraud.

+5.4.
 Risk Management

-(i) Approve risk management policy for recommendation to the Board;

-Review risk reports from management;

-- Review Top Energy's risk system annually, including the systematic management of risk on a consistent basis across the Group's operations including, without limitation, the report of the NGL Audit and Risk Committee ; - Ensure risk management is integrated into structures, policies, processes and procedures and complies with applicable laws and regulations;
+- (i) Approve risk management policy for recommendation to the Top Energy Board; - (ii) Review risk reports from management; - (iii) Review Top Energy's risk system annually, including the systematic management of risk on a consistent basis across the Top Energy group's operations including, without limitation, the report of the Ngawha Generation Limited Audit and Risk Committee;

-Establish and review the policies for insurance coverage and periodically review insurance coverage.
+- (iv) Ensure risk management is integrated into structures, policies, processes, and procedures and complies with applicable laws and regulations; - (v) Establish and review the policies for insurance coverage and periodically review insurance coverage.

+5.5.
 Regulatory disclosures

-Consider and approve for submission to the Board the all material regulatory disclosures and statements (which include the compliance statements, information disclosures.
-Section 98 notices, and 53ZD notices) prepared by the Company including advising all directors whether they comply with the appropriate laws and regulations.
+Consider and approve for submission to the Top Energy Board all material regulatory disclosures and statements (which include, without limitation, the compliance statements, information disclosures.
+Section 98 notices, and 53ZD notices as provided for in the Commerce Act) prepared by the Company including advice to all directors on compliance with the appropriate laws and regulations.

+5.6.
 General Responsibilities

-(i) Review the company's accounting and Treasury Policies, from time to time.
-No changes to the Treasury Policy should occur without the approval of the Committee;

-Undertake a regular review of the company's tax position, compliance and exposure;

-Ensure that there is full and frank dialogue among the Committee, Board, external auditors and management of the company;

-Develop, implement and maintain whistle-blowing (protected disclosure) procedures with respect to compliance with the Corporate Governance Code, whether this be by an amendment to the Company's Code of Ethics or otherwise; and.

-Undertake such other directives that the Board may set down, from time to time.
+- Review Top Energy's accounting and Treasury Policies, from time to time.
+No changes to the Treasury Policy should occur without the endorsement of the Committee; - (ii) Undertake a regular review of Top Energy's tax position, compliance, and exposure; - (iii) Ensure that there is full and frank dialogue among the Committee, Top Energy Board, external auditors, and management of the Company; - (iv) Develop, implement, and maintain whistleblowing (protected disclosure) procedures with respect to compliance with the Corporate Governance Code, whether by an amendment to the Company's Code of Ethics or otherwise; and. - (v) Undertake such other directives that the Top Energy Board may set down, from time to time.

-The Committee does not have authority to take actions or make decisions on behalf of the Board unless specifically mandated.
+The Committee does not have authority to take actions or make decisions on behalf of the Top Energy Board unless specifically mandated.

-The Board authorises the Committee, , for carrying out its responsibilities, to:
+The Top Energy Board authorises the Committee, for carrying out its responsibilities, to:

-Through the Chief Executive, seek any information it requires from any employee of the company and external parties

-Obtain directly external legal or other professional advice

-To consult with management and other outside advisers

-Ensure the attendance of company officers at meetings, as appropriate.
+- (vi) Through the Chief Executive, seek any information it requires from any employee of the company and external parties - (vii) Obtain directly external legal or other professional advice - (viii) To consult with management and other outside advisers - (ix) Ensure the attendance of company officers at meetings, as appropriate.

-Committee members are not full time employees of the company.
-They are entitled to rely on company executives on matters within those executive's areas of responsibility and on external professionals on matters within their area of expertise and, subject to evaluation and review, may assume the accuracy of information provided by such persons, provided the member is not aware of any reasonable grounds upon which such reliance or assumption may be inappropriate.
+Committee members are not employees of the Company.
+They are entitled to rely on Company executives on matters within those executive's areas of responsibility and on external professionals on matters within their area of expertise and, subject to evaluation and review, may assume the accuracy of information provided by such persons, provided the member is not aware of any reasonable grounds upon which such reliance or assumption may be inappropriate.

-Access
+6. Access

-The Committee will have unlimited access to the company's auditor's and to senior management
+The Committee will have unlimited access to the Company's auditor's and to senior management.

-The Auditors, Chief Executive, and General Manager - Finance will report directly to the Committee on any matter relevant to the Committee's responsibilities under this Charter.
+The Auditors, Chief Executive, and General Manager Finance will report directly to the Committee on any matter relevant to the Committee's responsibilities under this Charter.

-Review of Charter and Committee Performance
+7. Review of Charter and Committee Performance

-The Board will review this Charter and the Committee's performance and effectiveness annually, inviting comments from all members of the Board.
+The Chair of the Top Energy Board will review this Charter and the Committee's performance and effectiveness annually, inviting comments from all members of the Top Energy Board.